andrewsng/CPS/README.md

 # CPS
 A C++ to Postscript conversion project.

-# Shape Classes
+## Source Directory

-Shape.hpp contains
+Shape.hpp / Shape.cpp

-	A virtual class base which contains a height weight and toPostScript functions Multiple shape classes with constructors and toPostScript functions based off of the main virtual shape class Multiple compound shape classes that reference the shape classes using pointers Shared pointers to each of the classes
+  * A virtual base class which contains the height, width and ToPostScript function declarations
+  * Multiple derived basic shape classes
+  * Multiple compound shape classes
+  * Helper functions for generating smart pointers to shape objects
+  * Detailed implementation of constructors and ToPostScript functions

-Shape.cpp contains
+CPS.hpp / CPS.cpp contains

-	toPostScript functions and constructor functions for the different shape and compound shapes
+  * Definition of function for writing PostScript files

+main.cpp

+  * Demonstration of generation of several output files using the shape language

+Visuals Directory

+  * Generated PostScript and converted PDF files of shape output from main.cpp

+## Tests Directory

-# Tests
+Unit Tests

-unit_tests_ctors.cpp
-	Tests inputs for each constructor class to account for each of the classes to check for impossible input parameters such as negative numbers and impossible shapes

-unit_tests_output.cpp
-	Tests for the amount of certain functions are called into the .ps code such (eg triangles only having 2 "rline")
+  * Testing of constructors and properties using Catch2
+  * Primitive testing of ToPostScript() output strings (see testing README for details)

-# Visual Output
+Visual Tests

-visual_output_main.cpp
-	creates .ps code outputs or each of the classes
+  * Regularly regenerated and tested .ps output form visual_output_main.cpp (see testing README for details)